JaehoonSong12/ydjs-projects/README.md

   ```
 - Use the arrow keys to move the player (ball).
 - Collect all pickup items (rotating cubes) to complete the game.
+- Avoid the obstacles (red large cubes) to not get distracted.
 - Press 'ESC' to quit the game whenever.
 - Press 'R' to restart the game after it ends.
 ## Dependencies and External Assets